fglock/Perlito/README-perlito5-Java.md

   - specify main Class name (currently "Main")

+  - have a way to port a simple .pm to a .jar

   - have a way to port a simple .pm to a .java (without a main function)

       - specify input arguments